Best Soccer Ankle Braces - 2020 Reviews

 Ankle injuries are some of the most common injuries in soccer, but fortunately, there are many different options for braces that can help get you back on the field as soon as possible.
 However, the vast selection also makes it a little difficult to know what the difference is between them, and exactly what ankle brace is best for your particular needs.

 In this article, we will discuss some of the more common ankle injuries in soccer and how an ankle brace can help in prevention and recovery of various ankle injuries.
-First, we will get straight to the point and provide our Top 10 ankle braces for soccer, but please keep in mind these are not listed in any particular order, as we are also providing an overview on various types of ankle braces so you can see what's available.
+Without further due, here is our top 5 ankle braces for soccer…

 As you may have guessed, Adidas markets this ankle brace directly to soccer players, but it can be used within many other sports as well.
 The design is almost a hybrid between a compression sock and a lace-up ankle brace, whereby you get more stability and support than what’s offered by a traditional compression sock, yet it’s less robust than a lace-up ankle brace, allowing for a better fit under your cleats.

-The Adidas Adizero soccer ankle brace features a reinforced lateral protection design to help prevent ankle sprains that result from rolling your ankle.
+The Adidas Adizero soccer ankle brace features a reinforced lateral protection design to help prevent rolling your ankle.
 The top strap is a traditional hook-and-loop closure, and we like how thin the strap itself is, as this minimizes the amount of material that is involved in the brace, promoting a more natural feel while on the pitch.

 Adidas claims that this brace is 3x stronger than traditional athletic tape, but you still need a nice tight fit in order to ensure maximum protection.
 One underrated feature of this soccer ankle brace is the anti-slip friction zones to prevent the brace from sliding around in areas where there is potentially lots of movement between the foot and the material.
 It’s also made with moisture-wicking and odor-resistant fabric, which has basically become standard recently, but it’s still a nice characteristic.